maxgav13/Student-s-t_regression/Robust_linear_regression_with_Student_s_t_distribution.md

 In terms of the LOO, `b2` through `b4` were about the same, but all looked better than `b1`.
 In fairness, though, the standard errors for the difference scores were a bit on the wide side.

+If you're new to using information criteria to compare models, you might sit down and soak in [this lecture on the topic](https://www.youtube.com/watch?v=t0pRuy1_190&list=PLDcUM9US4XdM9_N6XUUFrhghGJ4K25bFc&index=8) and [this vignette](https://cran.r-project.org/web/packages/loo/vignettes/loo-example.html) on the LOO in particular.
+For a more technical introduction, you might check out the references in the loo package's [reference manual](https://cran.r-project.org/web/packages/loo/loo.pdf).

 ## Let's compare a few Bayesian models

 That's enough with coefficients, `pareto_k`, and the LOO.
 Let's get a sense of the implications of the models by comparing a few in plots.